Azel4231/clojure-quotes/generated.md

 - "When I found this Clojure thing, and saw this extreme focus on simplicity.
 It felt like the way.
 The capital doubly way." - Robert Stuttaford
 [https://soundcloud.com/defn-771544745/7-dataomic-with-robert-stuttaford](https://soundcloud.com/defn-771544745/7-dataomic-with-robert-stuttaford) (16:25)

-- "It really felt to me very quickly, once I got my head around the basics, that is was gonna be more risky not to use this language than to use it." - Robert Stuttaford
+- "It really felt to me very quickly, once I got my head around the basics, that it was gonna be more risky not to use this language than to use it." - Robert Stuttaford
 [https://zadevchat.io/27/](https://zadevchat.io/27/) (16:40)

 - "I'll be very honest.
 Clojure did not map to the way I thought about the world, it mapped to the way I wanted to think about the world.
 It was very much an unlearning not a learning." - Robert Stuttaford